 DLR is so compact that staying on-site is nowhere near necessary.
 There are dozens of reputable hotels within short walking distance to the park gates at a fraction of DLR resort prices.

 The closest (and arguably nicest) airport to DLR is John Wayne International (SNA).
 About 20 minutes from the resort without traffic (LOL), it's the easiest choice.
 LAX is further but services more flights (and many hate LAX for how huge and unwieldy it is).
 Long Beach is another closer option, and is a very small airport.
 You could also fly into Ontario or Burbank.
-DLR does not offer Magical Express; but there is a separately operated bus line called Disneyland Express that is available from LAX and SNA.
 Of course, no one would recommend you come all the way to Los Angeles and JUST visit DLR - there are so many amazing things to see and do in Southern California, and DLR is just one of them.
-I recommend renting a car.
+We recommend renting a car and exploring.

 What about dining reservations?
 What do I need to book at the 180 day mark?

 Nothing.
-DLR dining reservations are only available 60 days out, and are not a requirement like they are at WDW.
-If you want to eat at the Blue Bayou, a reservation is recommended to ensure availability.
-It's also wise to book entertainment dining packages (available for Frozen Live, Paint the Night, World of Color and Fantasmic) in advance, regardless of the venue.
+DLR dining reservations are only available 60 days out, and are required for most table service locations.
+It's also wise to book entertainment dining packages (available for some nighttime shows) in advance, regardless of the venue.

 I can't wait to get my MagicBand!
-What about Fastpass+?
+What about Genie+?

 Oooo, I want to see World of Color!